DinooSaaw/QuickDebug/README.md

 ## Overview

-QuickDebug is a Visual Studio Code extension that allows you to quickly insert debug messages for JavaScript, TypeScript, and Python.
+QuickDebug is a Visual Studio Code extension that allows you to quickly insert debug messages for multiple programming languages.
 With a simple command, you can log variable values along with their line and column number for easier debugging.

 ## Features

-- **Quickly insert debug messages** for JavaScript, TypeScript, and Python.
+- **Quickly insert debug messages** for JavaScript, TypeScript, Python, C, C++, Java, C#, Go, Ruby, and PHP.
 - **Logs the selected variable with its position** (line:column format).
-- **Supports multiple languages** (JavaScript, TypeScript, Python).
 - **Easy to use**: Select a variable, press the shortcut, and insert a debug statement.

 ### Example Usage